 If you find your lawn afflicted with the curse of the lawn grubs don’t despair.
 Treating and eradicating these pests is relatively easy.
-Lawn grubs can also be known as army worms or sod web worms and despite their name they all can cause a lot of damage to your turf in a relatively short amount of time, in fact, lawn grubs can feed on 30cms of lawn each and every night.
 You will need to be particularly vigilant as the weather warms up, usually September to March, and after heavy rain.
 Couch and Kikuyu varieties are usually the most prone to attack and Buffalo to a lesser extent.
 Once you have determined that you are indeed under attack you must defend your lawn without delay.

 Due to the rate at which lawn grubs feed (and move across your lawn), the amount of eggs they lay and the sheer numbers involved in an infestation delaying treatment can be disastrous.
-Your local turf farmer, online lawn care product provider or nursery can supply advice and a fast acting insecticide such as Lawn Solutions Grub Guard get the job sorted quickly and easily.
+Your local turf farmer, online lawn care product provider or nursery can supply advice and a fast acting insecticide such as Lawn Solutions Grub Guard, Amgrow Patrol Lawn Pest Control or Baythroid to get the job sorted quickly and easily.
 Always follow the manufacturer’s handling and safety instructions and use a product that is designed especially for the type of lawn you have.
 Each different insecticide product type requires a different method of application so it is essential that you read all instructions to receive the outcome you need; no more lawn grubs.
 Because lawn grubs bury themselves in the soil during the day and come out to feed at night the most effective time to apply the treatment is as late in the day as possible while the adults are active.